bigchaindb/site/README.md

 ## Development

-The whole website is a Jekyll based site with a Gulp-based build pipeline in front of it.
+The whole website is a Jekyll site with a Gulp-based build pipeline in front of it.

 ### Prerequisites